Some final assets of the project

 August 2024 - November 2024

-The Overview
+The Visuals

 During the first couple weeks, I set out to lay the foundations for the app's look and feel for the pitch deck upon an urgent request by the stakeholders.
 A couple key considerations at this stage were color psychology and imagery.

-For the first step, I wanted to create color palettes that felt warm and comforting to put the users more at ease.
 I expected that users who would come to the app would likely be looking for comfort and connection with others who share similar experiences.
 I tried palettes with emphasis on a few different colors: green (nature is found to invoke positive feelings in viewers), blue (calm, trust, stability), and purple (balance and introspection).

 A few of the color palettes brainstormed initially.

 The second step was determining the visual language; namely, what images would be included.
 It was important to not have anything that might trigger users, as even having a specific body type can induce negative feelings and comparison.
-A softer, more abstract artistic direction allowed the app to remain visually engaging while prioritizing user safety.

 ↑ The first draft of illustrations